leaonline/leaonline-teacher/README.md

    There will be always two reviewers for a PR, one from a code perspective and one from a UI/UX perspective.
 If any of the reviewers reject the PR there will be also the `fixes required` label assigned.
    On approve the PR is ready for being merged.

+   Reviews should reject the pull request, in case of any changes required.
+However, there may the case of neglectable changes ("nice to have"), which may not affect the approval of the pull request.
+   In such a case, an issue should be opened and referenced in the comment, while the pull request can be approved.

 5. **Merge**